cypress-io/cypress/source/guides/references/cli-tool.md

 Cypress will first check to see that the Desktop Application is installed and will automatically install it prior to running (if necessary).

-[block:callout]
-{
-  "type": "success",
-  "title": "Want your test runs recorded?",
+{% note success Want your test runs recorded? %}
-  "body": "You can also have Cypress record your test runs and make them available on our [Dashboard](https://on.cypress.io/guides/dashboard-features)."
+You can also have Cypress record your test runs and make them available on our [Dashboard](https://on.cypress.io/guides/dashboard-features).
-}
-[/block]
+{% endnote %}

 ```shell
 ## by default will use your current path